 Upgrade Without the Guesswork

-Research is a must.
+In the UK, there are ghost car dealerships with fake websites using real garage addresses.
 Before heading for a deal, you should know from whom you are buying a car.
 Make sure the seller is trustworthy.
 Whether it’s a dealer or a private seller, a little research can save you from scams and hidden problems.

 For Dealers: